 In 2016, Mount Hope Farm partnered with the URI Master Gardeners to restore and maintain the Governor Bradford House gardens, and to grow vegetables in the Growing4Good garden.
-All produce harvested from the Growing4Good garden – over a ton last year - is donated to the East Bay Food Pantry.
+All produce harvested from the Growing4Good garden – almost a ton last year - is donated to the East Bay Food Pantry.
 URI Master Gardeners also offer soil pH testing at the Saturday Farmers Market.
 Subscribe to the Market Newsletter for dates and details.

 If you are interested in volunteer horticulture opportunities in the gardens or assisting our horticulturist with floral arrangements, and ornamental garden planting and maintenance, please let us know by emailing us at email@example.com.